Niutoua

 Niutoua is a village in Tongatapu, Tonga.
 It is located close to the Ha'amonga 'a Maui stone on the extreme northeast corner of the island.
-It was the first capital of the Tu'i Tonga Empire.
+It is located near Heketā, the second capital of the Tuʻi Tonga Empire.
 It had a population of 671 in 2016.

 Niutoua was the famous residence of the Tu'itonga.
 Before Niutoua.
 It was called Heketa.